 - The special nose cones have not been mfg for a long time and these came out of an estate.
 They will need to have the seam sanded and the cone sanded lightly and cleaned up before painting.

 - Glue three 2.5″ long foam strips on the motor tube using foam safe CA+.
 These help center the motor tube in the body tube once you insert it into the body tube.
-Make sure the motor hook is about 45 degrees offset from these tabs so that hook has clearance to move.
-Make sure not to glue to the motor hook.
 Note the tabs will be on the sides and bottom of the tube, the fin tab will make contact on the top of the tube.
 Refer to the picture.
+If your kit came with a motor block glue this in the front of the motor tube at this time.

 - Glue the vertical fin into place.
 Make sure the vertical fin is straight up and down using a triangle or something similar.
 Apply a light filet to both sides of the vertical stab on the inside and outside of the body tube.

 - Test fit the motor mount into the body tube and under the fin tab.
 Make sure it fits, or sand the foam tabs lightly.
 Glue the motor tube in place, it will inset about 1″ from the end of the body tube.
-Put a fillet on each side of the motor mount tabs and fuselage, NOTE*** the motor hook is taped at the front, make sure you have the front forward when you glue it in place.
-As you glue it in place make sure the vertical stab stays perpendicular to the body tube.
+Put a fillet on each side of the motor mount tabs and fuselage.

 - Lightly sand the body tube on either side of the wing line pencil mark to help glue adhesion.